Technical Standards

 - Document completely and legible, using acceptable professional terminology

-- Computer literacy
+- Computer Literacy

-Technical Standards of the Profession
+Technical Standards of the Profession:

 Observation

-EMS students must have sufficient sensory capacity to observe and participate in the
+EMS students must have sufficient sensory capacity to observe and participate in the classroom, laboratory, and all clinical settings.

-- Functional vision - 1) see from 20 inches to 20 feet and beyond, 2) use depth perception and peripheral vision, and 3) distinguish color and color intensity.
+- Functional Vision – 1) see from 20 inches to 20 feet and beyond, 2) use depth perception and peripheral vision, and 3) distinguish color and color intensity.

-- Hearing - Be able to hear sounds at varying levels (normal speaking volume, faint voices, faint body sounds and equipment alarms.)
+- Hearing – Be able to hear sounds at varying levels (normal speaking volume, faint voices, faint body sounds and equipment alarms).

-- Olfactory -Be able to detect odors from patients and the environment.
+- Olfactory – Be able to detect odors from patients and the environment.

 - Tactile Sensation - Be able to adequately and accurately observe or assess clients and to elicit information through procedures regularly required in the care of clients or groups of clients.